cbanbury/grunt-painless-protractor/README.md

 # grunt-painless-protractor

-> Start webdriver manager, start a local test server and run protractor
+> Grunt plugin for installing/setting up selnium protractor, and running tests against a local instance of your server
 ## Getting Started
 This plugin requires Grunt `~0.4.5`